jamarten291/Konata-Minecraft-Assistant/README.md

 ## 💻 Commands

-- `konata collect sample_block:` The bot will start recolecting the block in the third parameter (in this case, it will try to recollect "sample_block" but it could be dirt or oak logs for example)
+- `sillybot collect sample_block:` The bot will start recolecting the block in the third parameter (in this case, it will try to recollect "sample_block" but it could be dirt or oak logs for example)
-- `konata stop:` The bot will stop recollecting
+- `sillybot stop:` The bot will stop recollecting

 ## ✅ To-Do List